ingram1107/zettel-notes/lit/@Marshall2015.md

 when its heartland has hardly any strategic depth.
 From the south, Israel has a peace treaty with Egypt with demilitarised Sinai served as a buffer zone for both nations and with Jordan in addition of the protection from the Arab desert.
-Despite occational small raids from southern Lebanon and Syria's ambition to cross Golan Heights (controlled by Israel since 1967) for sea access, those powers don't pose a threat to Israel national security.
+Despite occasional small raids from southern Lebanon and Syria's ambition to cross Golan Heights (controlled by Israel since 1967) for sea access, those powers don't pose a threat to Israel national security.